sauce-archives/sauce_ruby/README.markdown

 -------
 `gem install sauce`

-`sauce config USERNAME ACCESS_KEY`

 Examples
 -------
-### Selenium Client driver
-    require 'rubygems'
-    require 'sauce'
-    selenium = Sauce::Selenium.new(:browser_url => "http://saucelabs.com",
-        :browser => "firefox", :browser_version => "3.", :os => "Windows 2003",
-        :job_name => "My first test!")
-    selenium.start
-    selenium.open "/"
-    selenium.stop

 ### Rails integration
 You can use either RSpec or Test::Unit with Rails and Sauce OnDemand.
-The generator will take care of setting up your helpers with Sauce OnDemand configuration, which you can tweak inside the `Sauce.config` block.

-`gem install sauce`
+To get started, run the generator:

 `script/generate sauce USERNAME ACCESS_KEY`

+The generator will take care of setting up your helpers with Sauce OnDemand configuration, which you can tweak inside the `Sauce.config` block if necessary.

-For RSpec, drop something like this in spec/selenium:
+Here's an example test for RSpec.
+Drop something like this in spec/selenium/example.rb:

     require "spec_helper"